antistatique/antistapress/README.md

 ## 👉 Step by step tutorial

+Firstly, create a new database locally

+Copy the environment specific configuration file: `$ cp .env.example .env`

+Edit the configuration `.env` to reflect your environments information (database, username, salts, etc...)

+> Don't forget to include your ACF_PRO_KEY license number.

-Firstly, install all the dependencies (core, plugins & styleguide)
+Then, install all the dependencies (core, plugins & styleguide)

 `$ composer install`

 `$ npm install`

-Create a new database locally

-Copy the environment specific configuration file: `$ mv .env.example .env`

-Edit the configuration `.env` to reflect your environments information (database, username, salts, etc...)

 Set your site vhost document root to `/path/to/site/web`